 His cuff links with the black shirt appear to be silver diamond-studded rectangles with a mother-of-pearl center.
 Wick also wore the black shirt earlier to his wife’s funeral, that time paired with the solid black tie.

 Some promotional photos and posters depict Wick wearing a black lightweight turtleneck jumper around this scene, but it doesn’t appear much in the finished film.
 I guess the turtleneck lobby lost this battle.
 (It’s okay, SPECTRE‘s got them covered.)

 Wick’s preference for gray and black does not extend to his undergarments.
 In fact, his plain white cotton crew neck t-shirt and light blue cotton boxers are more reminiscent of Don Draper than Dolph Lundgren.
 (Yes, I know Don switches to white undershorts after the first episode, but that’s not the point I’m trying to make.)

 Go Big or Go Home

 After losing his classic Mustang to a gang of Russian thugs (more on that car in the upcoming leather jacket post), John Wick doesn’t throw in the towel and say, “Aw, to hell with a nice car.
 I’ll take a 2002 Corolla.”
-Instead, he sticks with strong American muscle, switching brands by getting into the driver’s seat of a slick black 1970 Chevrolet Chevelle SS396.
+Instead, he sticks with strong American muscle, switching brands by getting into the driver’s seat of a slick dark green 1970 Chevrolet Chevelle SS396 with white stripes.

 Ever the diplomat, Wick honors all three major American brands – Ford, GM, and Chrysler – when he hops into a black 2011 Dodge Charger sedan for the final act.
 Mopar fans may rejoice at the inclusion of a Dodge, but it would’ve been nice to see the ’68 Charger in Leguizamo’s chop shop get some action in.